 If you’ve ever slowly cruised by paving projects in your community, you’ve probably noticed there are different types of paving processes.
 Turns out, there’s more than one method our contractors use depending on the amount of TLC required.
 The majority of projects we work on aren’t straight from scratch paving.
-By “straight from scratch”, we mean the kind of paving where we start with a gravel road instead of an existing paved road, such as with the expansion of the highway for the Cariboo Connector project.
+By “straight from scratch”, we mean the kind of paving where we start with a gravel road instead of an existing paved road.

 Instead, most of the paving projects in B.C. focus on rehabilitation by using resurfacing methods on existing asphalt.
 To help you identify which method of pavement rehabilitation you’re seeing, we’ve put together a list of the three main methods that the Ministry of Transportation and Infrastructure uses: Overlay, Hot-in-Place and Mill and Fill.